 Do you have enough protein in your diet?
 Protein is a nutrient found naturally in our bodies which must be supplemented with proper nutrition.
 Research suggests a sedentary adult should consume 0.8 grams of protein per kilogram of body weight.
 On average, this looks like about 56 grams for sedentary men and 46 grams for sedentary women.
 It is important to consider how much you are getting in your diet as protein is required for the regeneration and maintenance of cells in our bodies and provides us with energy.

 Protein is made up of amino acids, which are known as “building blocks” since they are linked in long chains.
 It’s also been dubbed a “macronutrient,” implying that you need relatively large amounts of it to maintain good health.
-Protein experts from Iconic Lifestyle note that as we don’t “store” protein in our bodies, it is critical to replenish it on a daily basis through our diet.
+We don’t “store” protein in our bodies so it is critical to replenish it on a daily basis through our diet.

 Here are five compelling reasons why you should make sure you’re getting enough protein every day:

 1. Oxygenate: Red blood cells have a protein component that delivers oxygen to all of your tissues.
 This aids in the delivery of nutrients to your entire body.

 2. Repair: Protein is used by your body to build and repair tissue.

 3. Regulate: Protein is necessary for hormone regulation, particularly during puberty when cells grow and transform.